zarthur/CSCC-Fundamentals-Android-Notes/week_15/readme.md

 ## Exercise
 Add an *update()* method that takes a *Todo* instance as a parameter.
-The method should check if the *Todo* instance has an ID.
-If there is an ID, the method should use the *HttpRequests.put()* method and the `/todos/api/v1.0/todo/update/<ID>` endpoint to send the update to the server.
+The method should check if the *Todo* instance has a non-null ID.
+If there is a valid ID, the method should use the *HttpRequests.put()* method and the `/todos/api/v1.0/todo/update/<ID>` endpoint to send the update to the server.

 Once the method is written, demonstrate it's functionality but creating a new